Our plans for a community owned power system for Sark.

 How much energy does Sark use?

 Annual demand for electricity in Sark was recorded by Sark Electricity Limited (SEL) at 1,865,000kWh approximately ten years ago.
-Since then, it has reduced by 28% to around 1,400,000kWh due to a number of hotels closing and some houses and a hotel going ‘off-grid’.
+Since then, it has reduced to around 1,500,000kWh due to a number of hotels closing and some houses and a hotel going ‘off-grid’.
 High electricity prices are also likely to be suppressing demand.

 Electricity demand is likely to increase in future with: